 Multi Engine Training

 There is no minimum amount of hours required for a Multi-Engine Rating by the FAA, however, this flight training involves approximately 10 flight hours in an airplane/simulator and 4 ground hours and is designed to give the trainee the aeronautical knowledge, proficiency, and experience required to meet the FAA Practical Test Standards for the Private or Commercial Multi-engine rating.

-Estimated total cost of training in an Seneca I to obtain the Multi-Engine Rating is as follows:
+Estimated total cost of training in an Duchess BE-76 to obtain the Multi-Engine Rating is as follows:

 * Cost does not include training supplies.